 Zopf (Swiss Braided Bread)

-A glossy, golden braided loaf enriched with butter and milk, with a soft tender crumb beneath its shiny crust.
-Traditionally baked for Sunday breakfast across German-speaking Switzerland.
+A glossy, golden braided loaf enriched with butter, milk and egg, with a soft tender crumb beneath its shiny crust.
+Rich and buttery rather than sweet, it is traditionally baked for Sunday breakfast across German-speaking Switzerland.

-The lacquered crust gives a gentle chew before yielding to a soft, buttery, faintly sweet crumb that pulls apart in tender strands.
-Warm with butter and jam it tastes like a calm Sunday morning made edible.
+The lacquered crust gives a gentle chew before yielding to a soft, buttery crumb that pulls apart in tender strands.
+Barely sweet, it is as good warm with butter and jam as it is with cheese and cold cuts.

-The butter and egg enrich the dough for a tender crumb, while an egg-yolk wash caramelizes in the oven to give the braid its signature deep shine and color.
+The butter and egg enrich the dough for a tender crumb, while an egg-yolk wash caramelizes in the oven to give the braid its signature deep golden shine.
+Only a little sugar is added, so what sweetness there is comes mostly from the butter and milk.

 Variations